What to do when you wish you want to do something

 On the other hand, we all have this superpower called intrinsic motivation which is simply just-because-I-want-to attitude.
 It’s the force that drives us to do things with pleasure precisely for the reason of this pleasure.
 Let me tell you why it is awesome.
 Because you have the steering wheel of your attitude in your hands, well, in your head to be precise – it’s your mindset!!
 And having control over your mindset is everything, it’s gold.

 Call it as you want but you were born with it and all you need is to discover how to use it.
 (Do you want to know a secret?
-Being able to control your mindset is a key to success.
+Being able to control your mindset is the key to success.
 And it’s not that hard.
 You can practice it, just like playing the piano or martial arts).

 It’s a no-brainer that if the motivation is coming from you, from your inner desire, it will be strong and powerful.
 If you start something because you want to, you expect that the end of the task will leave you with satisfaction and gratitude, you probably won’t have any troubles with engaging in this task and keep it going as long as needed.